AndroidPatch/APatchDocs/docs/faq.md

 2. If you only need to use LSPosed without other Zygisk features, you can try [Zloader](https://github.com/Mufanc/z-loader) [for LSPosed](https://t.me/mufanc_chan/28) to load LSPosed simply.

 ::: warning
-Zloader is **NOT** compatible with any Zygisk implementation, for example, ZygiskNext or Zygisk_mod, and you can not use any APMs depend on Zygisk either.
+Zloader is **NOT** compatible with any Zygisk implementation, and you can not use any APMs depend on Zygisk either.
 Please disable or uninstall any Zygisk implementation before using Zloader.
 :::

-::: info
+::: danger
-Zloader is still in early development.
-Feel free to submit Pull requests to the Zloader developers or open an issue for any usage issues.
+Zloader had NO code commits or new version releases after version `0.1.3` released.

+We no longer recommends using this method, please consider using Zygisk instead.
 :::

 ## Can not use Shamiko?

-We can not support Shamiko due to its proprietary and no updates.
+We can not support Shamiko due to its proprietary.

 ::: danger
 **Any issues caused by using Shamiko will not be supported by APatch developers, use as your own risk.**